 Begin your journey today.
 Be a part of the pursuit of biomedical research questions in the context of human diseases.

-The Master of Science in Biochemistry and Molecular Biology Program requires an online application to be submitted to the Biomedical Graduate Education through the Georgetown Graduate School of Arts and Sciences application portal.
+The Master of Science in Biochemistry & Molecular Biology Program requires an online application to be submitted to Biomedical Graduate Education through the Georgetown Graduate School of Arts & Sciences application portal.

 Admission into the program is highly selective.
-Applicants to the MS in Biochemistry and Molecular Biology program must be in the last semester of undergraduate study or hold a bachelor’s degree in biology, chemistry or related science from an accredited college or university.
-Applicants with business, law, or other degrees will also be considered.
+Applicants to the M.S. in Biochemistry & Molecular Biology program must be in the last semester of undergraduate study or hold a bachelor’s degree in biology, chemistry or related science from an accredited college or university.
+Applicants with business, law or other degrees will also be considered.
 Around 40 students from various academic and professional backgrounds matriculate into the program each year.
 Special consideration is given to applicants with work experience.

 Students can be admitted for full-time or part-time studies.
 All required credentials and supporting documentation have to be submitted by the application deadlines listed below.
 The program admissions committee reviews applications on a rolling, space-based basis and makes all admission recommendations case-by-case.
 The Dean of the Graduate School makes all final decisions.

 - Online Application